MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-a-custom-action-as-a-response-to-a-mail-item.md

 - csharp
 ---

-# How to: Add a Custom Action as a Response to a Mail Item
+# Add a Custom Action as a Response to a Mail Item

 This example shows how to add custom actions as a response to an e-mail item by using the [Add()](https://msdn.microsoft.com/en-us/library/bb612077\(v=office.15\)) method of the [Actions](https://msdn.microsoft.com/en-us/library/bb611963\(v=office.15\)) collection.